adidas Adizero Evo SL Running Shoe Review

 • No full-length carbon plate.

-The adidas Adizero Evo SL is a good choice for shorter races, offering a snappy forefoot and impressive energy return.
+The adidas Adizero Evo SL is a decent choice for shorter races, offering a snappy forefoot and impressive energy return.
 Its full-length Lightstrike Pro midsole delivers a springy and responsive feel, enhancing propulsion during faster-paced efforts.
 However, runners seeking maximum explosiveness might find it less dynamic compared to fully plated competitors.

 Pros